crf8472/libarcstk/CODING.md

 # Character encoding and newlines

-- Libarcs project files have unix line endings (== line feed,``0x0A``).
+- Libarcstk project files have unix line endings (== line feed,``0x0A``).
   Whatever your git is configured to checkout, ensure that your git commits unix line endings.
 - Ensure that every source file you modify has a unix line ending at the end of file.
 Every line ends with a unix line ending and the end of file must have a unix line ending too.
-- Libarcs project files are encoded UTF-8.
+- Libarcstk project files are encoded UTF-8.
 Whatever your git is configured to checkout, ensure that your git commits UTF-8 encoded characters.